 Loan Information & Details

-Is the Parent Loan limited to only parents of the student on the loan?
+Is the Parent Loan limited to only parents of the student?

-No, anyone can apply on behalf of the student beneficiary.
+No, anyone can apply on behalf of the student beneficiary as long as they meet the eligibility requirements.

 Can I apply with a cosigner to qualify?